Steps to Sell an Investment Property in Texas

 When investors in Texas sell an investment property, one of their main worries is how to avoid or pay as little capital gains tax as possible.
 In a legal sense, there are a number of ways to lessen this tax load.

 One popular method is utilizing a 1031 exchange, which allows you to defer capital gains taxes by reinvesting the proceeds from your property sale into another like-kind investment property.
-This powerful strategy not only helps in deferring taxes but also enables continued growth of your real estate portfolio.
+This powerful strategy not only helps in deferring taxes but also enables the continued growth of your real estate portfolio.

 Additionally, if the investment property has been your primary residence for at least two out of the last five years, you may qualify for a home sale exclusion, allowing you to exclude up to $250,000 ($500,000 for married couples) of capital gains from taxation.
 Another approach is leveraging tax-loss harvesting by offsetting gains with losses from other investments.